emmahewson/mp3-swimmon/README.md

 #### **1: Dropdown Search Bar `<a>` link not displaying properly**

 The 'reset all' button at the bottom of the events search-bar (within the dropdown menu) was not displaying properly and getting cut off by the div padding.
 This appeared to be caused by the way the dropdown menu worked, not recognising the `<a>`'s full height.
-I fixed this by wrapping the `<a>` inside a `<p>` element, which solved the problem.
+I fixed this by changing the `<a>` to a `<p>` element and playing with the positioning slightly by setting it to relative and moving it up away from the bottom of the div, which solved the problem.

 <details><summary>Screenshots</summary>